ChunaoLiu/Flix/README.md

 ![](https://i.imgur.com/BLPNkP3.gif)

 This is the gif of running on a real device: Iphone 7 plus

 ![](https://i.imgur.com/0sDnWdp.gif)

 ### Notes
 Describe any challenges encountered while building the app.

+Incredibly hard to get this app on phone.
+Apple seems to want full control of all apps created, regardless its statue, making things 10 times more difficulte than doing the same in android.